The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 Software license management software, also known as software asset management (SAM) tools, is a type of software used by enterprise organizations to control, track, and manage end-user software licenses as well as the overall software products used across the organization.

-These tools provide a centralized system for tracking and managing all software licenses.
-They automatically discover software installed across organization networks, match them with purchased licenses, and provide reports on license usage, compliance status, and more.
-This not only helps avoid legal issues related to software licensing but also aids in strategic decision-making related to software procurement and usage.
+These tools automatically discover software installed across organization networks, match them with purchased licenses, and provide reports on license usage, compliance status, and more.
+This helps avoid legal issues related to software licensing and aids in strategic decision-making on software procurement and usage.
+A centralized platform for license visibility and control helps organizations overcome software license management challenges.

 Key Features of License Management Software